Three states in U.S. South report record rises in COVID-19 deaths

 Faculty members were protesting against a school board plan for hybrid instruction that would include two days of in-person teaching, according to local media.

-Reporting by Maria Caspani and Gabriella Borter in New York; Writing by Lisa Shumaker; Editing by Howard Goller
+Reporting by Maria Caspani and Gabriella Borter in New York and David Lawder in Washington; Writing by Lisa Shumaker; Editing by Howard Goller and Alistair Bell